ibm-cloud-docs/apps/create-deploy-cli.md

 # Creating and deploying apps by using the CLI
 {: #create-deploy-app-cli}

-You can use the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands that are included with the {{site.data.keyword.cloud}} CLI to create and deploy your application.
+You can use the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands that are included with the {{site.data.keyword.cloud}} Command Line Interface to create and deploy your application.
 The `ibmcloud dev` commands let you use a starter kit or cloud-enable your existing app code.

 ## Before you begin
 {: #prereqs-app-cli}